erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/UEFI-Updating.md

 - Delete old UEFI

-- Put new UEFI to this folder and rename it to boot.img
+- Put new UEFI to this folder

+- Rename UEFI to boot.img

 ## Done, switch to Windows and enjoy